JerryForsberg/JFWeatherDashboard/README.md

     - CSS and Bootstrap for styling
     - Jquery and javascript to dynamically create elements and take information from the object returned from the API's.
     - OpenWeather API to obtain the weather information

 ![blank dashboard](https://github.com/JerryForsberg/JFWeatherDashboard/blob/master/weather%20dashboard.PNG)

+The most involved part of this code is a function which I named getAndShowWeather.
+This function is making both API calls, taking the data from the responses, and dynamcally creating elements and appending them to the page using that data.
+This function is also handling some of the styling of the app, specifically the uv index font coloring and the columns for the 5 day weather information.

+At first the front page of the app is very plain displaying only a search button and basically a blank page with a small amount of styling.
+The search button is doing most of the heavy lifting for this app.
+When the search button is clicked, the sections that display information are first cleared, and then the getAndShowWeather function runs and displays the information for whichever city is searched for.
+A button for that city is then created below the search button, so that the user can simply click that button to re-search for that city.